 The judges will specifically be looking for evidence of: verifiable reductions in the undesirable behaviours targeted/increase in desired behaviours targeted; whether they be measured in carbon emissions reductions, water saved, food waste reductions and/or waste generation reductions or through changed attitudes and stated new behaviours.
 These can be achieved through a variety of approaches to achieving behavioural change; the degree of innovation in delivering the initiative; the use of awareness raising through traditional and social media to promote efforts amongst the target audience; integrating these new desirable behaviours and helping to ‘normalise’ them; and any other secondary positive impacts that may have arisen from the intervention.

-The timeframe for this award is for activities undertaken between 2016-2018 or ongoing.
+The time frame for this environmental behaviour change award is for activities undertaken between 2019-21 or ongoing.

 Judges will be looking for evidence of the following points within the supplied application form (weighting percentages in brackets):

 - The initiative itself – how they identified the need for it, what was the innovative nature of the intervention; (30%)

 - Awareness raising of the project to promote the scheme to the target group and to engage their support and interaction with the scheme; (20%)

 - The measured effectiveness of the intervention and the verifiable impacts on the target group; (25%)

 - The wider potential for scalability and replicability.
 (25%)